India–Thailand relations

 The Thai embassy in India is located in New Delhi, with three consulates in Mumbai, Kolkata, and Chennai.
 India holds its embassy in Bangkok and one consulate in Chiang Mai.

 Moreover, India and Thailand have been culturally linked for centuries, with India deeply influencing Thai culture.
 Thai borrows a substantial number of words from Sanskrit, India's classical language.
 Pali, which was the language of Magadha and is the medium of Theravada, is another important root of Thai vocabulary.
 Buddhism, the major religion of Thailand, itself originates from India.
 The Hindu story of Ramayana is also well known throughout Thailand in the name Ramakien.
+The kings of Thailand are referred to as King Rama, the hero of Ramayana.
+The ancient city of Ayutthaya in Thailand is named after the city of Ayodhya in India, the birthplace of Rama.
+Songkran, the Thai New Year, is derived from Sankranti and it marks the "passage of the sun," a concept found in Indian astrological tradition.

 Antiquity of Trade relations

-Indo Thai trade relations go back to 500 BCE where evidence indicates presence of trade relations with north India (Etched carnelian beads) and south India (Indo -Pacific beads).
+Indo-Thai trade relations go back to 500 BCE where evidence indicates presence of trade relations with south India (Etched carnelian beads) and south India (Indo -Pacific beads).
+Trade relations developed anew during the colonial era, when Myanmar (then Burma) was annexed into British India, creating an Indo-Thai border.

 Recent developments

-Abhisit Vejjajiva, the Prime Minister of Thailand, paid a State visit to India during 4–5 April 2011 at the invitation of Dr Manmohan Singh, the Prime Minister of India.
+Abhisit Vejjajiva, the Prime Minister of Thailand, paid a State visit to India during 4–5 April 2011 at the invitation of Dr Manmohan Singh, the former Prime Minister of India.
 Both leaders agreed to increase the cultural interaction, connectivity and enhancement of trade and economic through the bilateral and regional frameworks viz ASEAN-India, BIMSTEC and MGC.
 It was also decided to increase the trade between two countries from its 2010 figure of $6.7 billion to its double in 2014.

 PM Yingluck Shinawatra paid a State visit in Jan 2012 as a chief guest of Indian republic day.
 As the result of visit, there were 6 bilateral agreements signed, including treaty of transfer of sentenced person.